Parish Churches

 |

-The Church Samuel Lewis describes was first identified by the map used for the Griffith’s Valuation of 1852 for Cork.
-From
+The Church Samuel Lewis describes was identified by the valuation maps which were also used for the Griffith’s

-this map it may be observed the Church was much smaller, and in a slightly different location when compared to Father Richard
+in a slightly different location when compared to Father Richard Seymour’s Church identified

 Laying Foundation